-An NFT ("Non-fungible token") can be any asset in digital format including, but not limited to pictures, photos, animated GIFs, songs, movies, e-books, or a digital document associated with a particular digital or physical asset (e.g. license, user manual, terms of use, personal note, etc.).
+An NFT ("Non-fungible token") is any asset in digital format, including, but not limited to pictures, photos, animated GIFs, songs, movies, e-books, or a digital document associated with another digital or physical asset (e.g. license to use, terms of use, personal note, user manual, etc.).

 Anyone can mint an NFT and sell it on digital markets (such as NFT marketplaces), at any price and in any currency.

-It is believed that the greatest value of an NFT lies in its authenticity, irreplaceability, traceability and uniqueness.
+The greatest value of a non-fungible token is believed to lie in its authenticity, irreplaceability, traceability and uniqueness.

-Although each author's work is authentic in its own way, the fact is that most of such assets are publicly available in formats, sizes, or resolutions different from the original and above all, of questionable quality.
+Although each author's work is authentic in its own way, most works are publicly available in formats, sizes or resolutions different from the original and, above all, of questionable quality.

 #Different approaches to what an NFT represents or what it refers to

-An NFT can refer to a digital box of curios (e.g. an unpublished series of photographs, premium pieces of music, etc.), but not necessarily.
+An NFT can refer to a digital box of curiosities (e.g. an unpublished series of photographs, premium pieces of music, etc.), but not necessarily.

 There certainly must be proof of the authenticity and inalterability of an NFT.

-It is commonly said that an NFT represents data stored on a blockchain, which is a decentralized database that is publicly shared and synchronized amongst nodes of a computer network and operates without the need for central authority.
+An NFT is commonly said to represent data stored on a blockchain, which is a decentralized database, publicly shared and synchronized among the nodes of a computer network, and operates without the need for a central authority.

-A blockchain ensures that the data stored within is virtually immutable and properly verified.
+The blockchain ensures that the data stored in it is virtually immutable and properly verified.

-In this context, minting an NFT also defines how one's work becomes part of a blockchain.
+In this context, NFT minting also defines how one's work becomes part of the blockchain.

-In fact, it would be best to embed all the necessary verification information, including the material used to promote an NFT, directly into the file and distribute it along with the digital medium that represents the NFT.
+In fact, it would be best if all the necessary verification information, including the material used to promote the NFT, is embedded directly into the file and distributed along with the digital medium representing the NFT.

-We believe that authentication should be performed independently of external sources and therefore all data must be contained and available at all times within the NFT itself.
+We believe that authentication should be done independently of external sources and therefore all data must be contained and available at all times within the NFT itself.

-No matter how secure it is, a blockchain is an externally controlled network and is not controlled by the original owner of an NFT.
+Regardless of how secure it is, the blockchain is an externally controlled network and is not controlled by the original owner of the NFT.

-In the event of any problem with the blockchain, the integrity of the NFT would be irreparably compromised, which we must not allow to happen.
+In the event of any problem with the blockchain, the integrity of NFTs would be irreparably compromised, which we must not allow to happen.

 #Requirements to be met for creating and minting an NFT

-It is possible to trace an NFT from creator to customer by validating the transaction on a blockchain, or by directly extracting information embedded into the NFT itself.
+It is possible to trace an NFT on its way from creator to customer by validating the transaction on the blockchain, or by directly extracting the information embedded into the NFT itself.

-It should be noted that ownership of an NFT does not substantially confer copyright or intellectual property rights on the digital asset that the NFT is claimed to represent.
+It should be noted that ownership of an NFT does not inherently confer copyright or intellectual property rights on the digital asset that the NFT is claimed to represent.

-The appropriate license to use, copy, distribute or display items being sold or traded must therefore be associated with each NFT entering the market.
+An appropriate license to use, copy, distribute or display the items being sold or traded must therefore be associated with each NFT entering the market.

 When it comes to creating/minting an NFT, it is required that the final product be identical to the author's work as it came out of the workshop, with the addition of embedded information necessary for its veridical identification.

-A non-fungible token is not just a virtual certificate of ownership of a digital object, but a true digital art and an expression of the will and intention of creative artists, who invest their knowledge, talent and money, to finally have their works valued accordingly.
+A non-fungible token is not just a virtual certificate of ownership of a digital object, but a real digital art and an expression of the will and intentions of creative artists, who invest their knowledge, talent and money, to finally have their works valued accordingly.

 #Issues to encounter when minting an NFT

-Here are some of the most prominent obstacles that need to be overcome in order to mint real, unique and self-verifying non-fungible tokens.
+Here are some of the most prominent hurdles to overcome in order to mint real, unique and self-verifying non-fungible tokens.

-We will analyze the costs of creating and minting an NFT and explain what an NFT has to do with blockchain technology.
+We will analyze the costs of creating and minting an NFT and explain how NFTs relate to blockchain technology.

 #Costs going up way too high

-Most NFT marketplaces will require you to first purchase a particular cryptocurrency before obtaining permission to sell your NTF, including, but not limited to, prepaying blockchain verification costs to offset the computing energy required to process and validate transactions.
+Most NFT marketplaces will require you to first purchase a specific cryptocurrency before obtaining permission to sell your NTF, including, but not limited to pre-paying blockchain verification fees to offset the computing energy required to process and validate transactions.

-All things considered, the initial investment can reach several thousand dollars, which is a large sum of money for most people.
+All in all, the initial investment can reach several thousand dollars, which is a large sum of money for most people.

-It is not uncommon for the cost to outweigh the profits, which discourages many talented artists from even thinking about starting a business with NFTs.
+It's not uncommon for costs to outweigh profits, which discourages many talented artists from even considering starting an NFT business.

 #Minting an NFT is by no means a simple procedure

-If we don't dig too deep, the process of minting an NFT may not seem so complicated at first glance.
+If we don't dig too deep, the process of minting an NFT may not seem that complicated at first glance.

-However, if we scratch the surface, we realize that this whole workflow, from creating an NFT and ensuring its authenticity, through calculating total costs and dealing with variable and uncertain cryptocurrencies, to the rather vague process of validating blockchain transactions, can hardly contribute to the popularity of doing business with NFTs.
+However, if we scratch the surface, we realize that this whole workflow, from creating NFTs and ensuring their authenticity, to calculating total costs and dealing with volatile and uncertain cryptocurrencies, to the rather obscure process of validating blockchain transactions, can hardly contribute to the popularity of NFT business.

-The network must be open, accessible to multiple people and transparent, and its content must be at hand for validation at all times with the help of reliable mathematical calculations.
+The network must be open, accessible to more people and transparent, and its content must be at hand for validation at all times with the help of reliable mathematical calculations.

 #This is how we wanted it to be, but what does it look like in practice?

-Due to the lack of an appropriate software solution, the path of least resistance is chosen and the use of inadequate replacements is insisted on.
+Due to the lack of a suitable software solution, the path of least resistance is chosen and the use of inadequate substitutes is insisted upon.

-As a result, the efficiency of the blockchain technology algorithms used has been drastically reduced due to the fact that they are unnecessarily burdened with numerous, still unsolved issues.
+As a result, the effectiveness of the blockchain technology algorithms used has been drastically reduced due to the fact that they are unnecessarily burdened with numerous, still unsolved issues.

-The digital and physical worlds must complement each other, not oppose each other, so the solutions offered must be in line with this principle.
+The digital and physical worlds must complement each other, not oppose each other, so the offered solutions must be in accordance with this principle.

 #Inability to record large amounts of data within an NFT

-An author who has written a book, recorded a song or painted a picture and who wants to present his work in some way, is advised to make a short promo video in which he would address the audience directly.
+An author who has written a book, recorded a song or painted a picture and wants to present his work in some way is advised to make a short promo video in which he would directly address the audience.

-The accompanying material (promo video + other files) should be incorporated into the digital product in such a way that it does not compromise the integrity of the file and the original structure.
+Supporting material (promo video + other files) should be incorporated into the digital product in a way that does not violate the integrity of the file and the original structure.

 Technically, this is difficult to do, but not impossible.